Everyday Ways You're Damaging Your Lungs, According to Doctors

 Get Your Shots!

 "Everyone should get a flu shot," states Dr. Mintz.
 Despite the misconception, the flu shot doesn't cause the flu.
 "Even if you never get sick, you should still get a flu shot because it will not only protect you, but will protect your loved ones," he points out.
 In addition, adults 65 and up should have a pneumonia shot, which is actually two pneumonia shots given a year apart.
-Same goes for the coronavirus vaccine—get yours as soon as it's available.
+Same goes for the coronavirus vaccine—get yours as soon as possible.